nordlow/compiler-benchmark/README.md

 - [Java](https://www.oracle.com/java/) (using `javac`).

 A subset of these can be installed on Linux via the script `./provision.sh`.
-This scripts has currently solely been tested on Arch Linux.
+This script has currently solely been tested on Arch Linux.

 ## How it works